garrandall/popular-music-data/tracks/passion-k5.md

 Umm, uh, uh

-Ooh, yeah, come on
+Oh, yeah, come on
-Ooh, yeah
+Oh, yeah

 The music's pumping and it's got to be high
-So, ooh, yeah
+So, oh, yeah

 Umm, uh, uh

-Ooh, yeah, come on
+Oh, yeah, come on
-Ooh, yeah
+Oh, yeah

 That's what we both want to do

-Ooh, yeah, come on
+Oh, yeah, come on
-Ooh, yeah
+Oh, yeah

 Come on, everybody, throw your hands up in the air There's a party going on, can't you see it everywhere The music's pumping and it's got to be high
 So, come on, everybody

-Ooh, yeah, come on
+Oh, yeah, come on
-Ooh, yeah
+Oh, yeah

 Come on, everybody, throw your hands up in the air There's a party going on, can't you see it everywhere The music's pumping and it's got to be high
 So, come on, everybody

-Ooh, yeah, come on
+Oh, yeah, come on
-Ooh, yeah
+Oh, yeah